 Interns walking in the footsteps of the grand masters of architecture

-This spring, Dorte Mandrup’s 14 interns packed their bags, sharpened their pencils and embarked on a journey through Europe to walk in the footsteps of the Grand Masters of Architecture.
+This spring, Dorte Mandrup’s 14 interns packed their totes, sharpened their pencils and embarked on a journey through Europe to walk in the footsteps of the Grand Masters of Architecture.
 Because desk research alone does not make a good architect.

 Spending time visiting and studying architecture in real life is a central part of the architectural education.
 In order to understand buildings, it is important to actually feel, see and move around them, which is exactly what we do at Dorte Mandrup.
 Study trips are an integral part of interning at the studio, and during the last six months, the 14 international interns have been on several excursions.
 They’ve visited sites in Denmark, Sweden and, most recently, Switzerland, Germany and France.
 Dorte Mandrup partly finance the grand tour but the planning is up to the interns.
 For this round, they chose Basel as their starting point because of northern Switzerland’s high density of great architecture.
 The beautiful historic city was their first stop, from which they cherry-picked important buildings from the surrounding area.
 Their list of sites ended up being both long and wide-ranging, taking them to buildings they’ve all read about in history books and studied as references; buildings everyone should get the chance to experience in their formative years as an architect.